 How do you open the discussion?
 Where do you start?
 Diabetes is a complex condition, and it is usually best to learn as much as you can about the condition so that you feel more confident when explaining it to a child.
 There are many resources and lots of information around to help you.

-- giving them the information they need;
+- giving them the information they need to understand the condition;

 - guiding them towards self-management of their condition.

 - Explaining their treatment and lifestyle changes;

 - Helping them to understand as much as they would like to.

 It's a balancing act, as you also need to be mindful of their level of knowledge and maturity.